iArcanic/build-your-own-git/README.md

 cd src
 ```

-5. Run the main Python script with a valid Git command (see [src/git_commands](https://github.com/iArcanic/build-your-own-git/tree/main/src/git_commands) for a list of valid commands and their usage).
+5. Run the main Python script with a valid Git command (use `python3 main.py help` for a list of valid commands and their usage).

 ```bash
 python3 main.py <git_command>